Genetics Projects for Middle School

 I need resources for homeschooling.
 Do you have anything specifically for students learning outside of a traditional classroom environment?

 Yes!
 I published my Changes in States of Matter Workbook on Amazon.
 It is an entire homeschooling science unit designed with 5th, 6th, 7th, and 8th grade students in mind.
-Learn more about my workbook in this blog post
+Learn more about my workbook in this blog post.
+As an Amazon Associate, I earn from qualifying purchases.

 Read Cathy Duffy's thorough review of my Changes in States of Matter Workbook and also my Physical and Chemical Changes Workbook.